 ETrade is a good tool not only for investing, but also for managing and contributing to retirement accounts.
 Now the company has also made it easy to do traditional banking through its platform.
-It’s not the least expensive online trading option, with fees averaging $6.95 per trade, but it’s one that has some of the most options available to users.
+It’s not the least expensive online trading option, but it’s one that has some of the most options available to users.

 Best for: Investing